Alan Doss: Later career

 Following his retirement from the United Nations in 2010, Doss joined the Geneva Centre for Security Policy (GCSP) as a Visiting and then Associate Fellow where he lectured and published on peacekeeping, peace building and leadership.

 He was appointed Companion of the Order of St Michael and St George (CMG) in the 2011 New Year Honours for services to the United Nations.

-He is a member of the Governing Board of Interpeace and the UN Institute for Training and Research’s I.Peace Advisory Board.
+He was a member of the Governing Board of Interpeace and the UN Institute for Training and Research’s I.Peace Advisory Board.

 The Kofi Annan Foundation

 In October 2011, Alan Doss was appointed by Kofi Annan as Senior Political Advisor to set up a peace and security unit at his Foundation based in Geneva.
 The Foundation is an independent, non profit organisation that works to promote better global governance and strengthen the capacities of people and countries to achieve a fairer, more peaceful and resilient world.

 In September 2014, Alan Doss was appointed Executive Director of the Kofi Annan Foundation, where his "outstanding experience in peace operations, development cooperation and humanitarian action gives him a unique perspective that will serve the Foundation well".

 In March 2018, Alan Doss was appointed by Kofi Annan as President of the Foundation.
 Alan Doss stepped down from the executive leadership of the Kofi Annan Foundation in June 2020 and was succeeded by Corinne Momal-Vanian.
 He is now Senior Adviser to the Foundation.

+After leaving the Kofi Annan Foundation, Doss has chaired the Advisory Board of the Oxford Global Society (OXGS) and is a founding member of Diplomats without Borders (DWB).